knaaptime/seg_networks/paper/background.md

 ### Making Space Explicit

-@reardon2004MeasuresSpatial
-@reardon2009RaceSpace
-@wong1997SpatialDependency
-@bailey2012HowSpatial
-@rey2011ImpactSpatial
-@osullivan2007SurfaceBasedApproach
-@wong2004ComparingTraditional
-@dawkins2004MeasuringSpatial
+In a seminal contribution, @white1983MeasurementSpatial conceives of segregation in terms of spatial interaction, and formulates a spatial dissimilarity index using an exponential decay function to weight the proximity between observed census units.
+Despite the importance of the contribution, the application of White's technique has never become widespread, perhaps in part because of the difficulty in operationalizing the index prior to modern GIS.
+Through the 1990s a surge of research on spatial segregation indices examined different methods for incorporating space, leveraging the growing GIS capacity of the era.
+An important critique of the time is given by
+@wong1993SpatialIndices who shows that spatial segregation indices based on contiguity between adjacent units provide poor definitions of the local neighborhood.
+This criticism is based in part because geographic units are heterogenously-sized and also because polygon adjacency may be a poor measurement of "nearness".
+Additional work has explored the sensitivitiy of segregation measures to the modifiable areal unit problem (MAUP) [@openshaw1984EcologicalFallacies], and by extension, the importance of spatial scale [@wong1997SpatialDependency;@wong2004ComparingTraditional].
+Some authors have also developed spatial extensions or deompositions of popular indices such as the Gini index [@dawkins2004MeasuringSpatial;@rey2011ImpactSpatial]

+In a canonical contribution to the segregation literature, @reardon2004MeasuresSpatial develop a generalized framework for creating spatial segregation indices using a generic formulation of the neighborhood.
+They also show that the spatial information theory index $\tilde{H}$ and the spatial isolation/exposure index $\tilde{P}^\ast$ have the most desirable conceptual and mathematical properties. @osullivan2007SurfaceBasedApproach provide an operationalization of this approach using kernel density estimation to operationalize the notion of the neighborhood in continuous space, overcoming many of the traditional criticisms of spatial segregation measures.
+In doing so, they provided an important path forward for a continuing body of work that has continued to expand the notion of space.

 ### Interrogating Spatial Scale

  A variety of authors have begun to examine the role of spatial scale.
-In an important advance in segregation methods, @reardon2008GeographicScale develop a method for understanding the implications of multiscalar segregation by varying the distance parameter used to compute the local environment in a spatial segregation index, and @lee2008CensusTract apply the framework to a large set of metropolitan regions in the U.S., demonstrating a wide variety of macro versus micro-scaled patterns.
+In an important advance in segregation methods, @reardon2008GeographicScale develop a method for understanding the implications of multiscalar segregation by varying the distance parameter used to compute the local environment in a spatial segregation index.
+Following, @reardon2009RaceSpace and
+ @lee2008CensusTract apply the framework to a large set of metropolitan regions in the U.S., demonstrating a wide variety of macro versus micro-scaled patterns and other work has explored the role of multiscalar change over time [@bailey2012HowSpatial;@fowler2016SegregationMultiscalar].
  Another prominent body of work builds on this work, exploring the notion of "egohoods," where each household has its own concept of the neighborhood that extends outward and partially overlaps with others nearby [@hipp2013EgohoodsWaves;@petrovic2019FreedomTyranny;@petrovic2018MultiscaleMeasures].
 Even more recently, additional measurement techniques have been developed that help summarize multiscalar patterns using a single index (as opposed to an array or a ratio)